February 3, 2020

 Other Visitors to Your Feeder

 - Predatory birds such as hawks will often also forage at feeders, and not for seed.
-Be prepared for feeding ALL the birds, nature’s food chain won’t stop at your feeder.
+Be prepared to feed ALL the birds– nature’s food chain won’t stop at your feeder.

-- If unwanted critters such as rodents, fox or coyote are foraging at your station, suspend feeding for two weeks or more.
+- If unwanted critters such as rodents, foxes, or coyotes are foraging at your station, suspend feeding for two weeks or more.
 Many animals eat seed, but removing a food source for several weeks will often break their habit of visiting certain destinations for food.